Frequently Asked Questions

 Q: Do I have to purchase a team swimsuit?
 Where can I buy the team suit?

 A. Team suits are encouraged to promote team unity but are not required.
-Team suits can be purchased in person at D&J Sports (183 & Anderson Mill).
+Team suits are currently available and can be purchased in person at D&J Sports (183 & Anderson Mill).
+D&J will also be at our Open House on April 27th with suits and fins for sale.

 Every swimmer must wear a team swim cap at all swim meets.
 Swim caps are included in the cost of registration.